Visit our keyboard shortcuts docs for details

-The 50 bells of the Netherlands Carillon hang in an open steel tower, a symbol of Dutch regard for American aid during and after World War II.
-The carillon's peaceful setting, with its floral libraries and sculpted lions, is the perfect place to listen to the music of the bells.
+The 53 bells of the Netherlands Carillon hang in an open steel tower, a symbol of Dutch regard for the U.S. The carillon's peaceful setting, with its floral libraries and sculpted lions, is the perfect place to listen to the music of the bells.

 Things to Do